jindrichmynarz/dissertation/parts/introduction.md

 * Transparency through data integration: Prior to data integration the meaning of data is lost in the noise of user-generated data.
 Data integration cleans the view and provides greater overview over public procurement.
 * Democratization of public procurement data analysis: Enables the rise of the armchair auditors.

-The proposed solution to address the thesis' goal uses linked open data as a method for integrating data on the Web.
+The proposed solution to address the dissertation's goal uses linked open data as a method for integrating data on the Web.
 The means towards approaching the depicted vision consist of application of semantic web technologies for matching data about offers and demands on the Web.
 To achieve the goal of machine readable data the semantic web stack offers a strong basis.
 Resource Description Framework (RDF) may be used as a common formalism, while RDF vocabularies and ontologies may serve as shared conceptualizations for modelling data.